dsikar/geo-wizard/README.md

 If you would like to contribute, please clone, add your code and create a pull request.

-The authors: daniel.sikar, maeve.hutchinson, naman.sign @city.ac.uk
+The authors: daniel.sikar, maeve.hutchinson, naman.singh @city.ac.uk